Thermal Hall conductivity of electron-doped cuprates: DISCUSSION

 The larger degree of chirality in NCCO with $x > 0$ compared to Nd$_2$CuO$_4$~($x = 0$) suggests that adding Ce ions into the structure favours phonon chirality.
 Could it be that the scattering of phonons by Ce impurities enhances the \Kxy~signal in cuprates?
 This possibility -- that Ce atoms are effective skew scatterers of phonons in cuprates -- should be tested deliberately, in future work.
 Note that \Kxx~does decrease with increasing Ce content (Fig.~\ref{fig2}), as observed in a prior study~\cite{Cohn1992}.
 (The fact that \Kxx~is larger at $x = 0.11$ than at $x = 0.04$ is presumably due to a lower level of other disorder in the former.)

-Our study of the effect of annealing revealed that excess oxygen atoms on apical locations in the lattice scatter phonons (decrease \Kxx) and enhance the degree of chirality (increase $|$\Kxy/\Kxx$|$)-- at least at $x = 0.04$ (Fig.~\ref{fig7}).
+Our study of the effect of annealing revealed that excess oxygen atoms on apical locations in the lattice scatter phonons (decrease \Kxx) and enhance the degree of chirality (increase $|$\Kxy/\Kxx$|$)-- at least at $x = 0.04$ (Fig.~\ref{fig8}).
 This points to another potential mechanism for skew scattering of phonons that would be worth investigating theoretically.
 It has been proposed that charged defects in ionic crystals can produce a skew scattering of phonons and thus yield a thermal Hall effect in such insulators~\cite{flebus2021}.
 However, this particular mechanism -- associated with a local charge -- seems unlikely for NCCO since the degree of chirality remains large even in the metallic regime, where conduction electrons would surely screen any local charge.

 Of course, there are other impurities and defects in NCCO and PCCO beyond Ce ions and apical oxygens.
 The question is what types of defects -- and in what environment -- will produce the necessary skew scattering.
-This is being explored theoretically ({\it e.g.}~\cite{Guo2021,sun2021}) and empirically ({\it e.g.}~\cite{Chen2021}), as a growing number of insulators are found to exhibit a sizable phonon thermal Hall effect.
+This is being explored theoretically ({\it e.g.}~\cite{Guo2021,sun2021,guo2022}) and empirically ({\it e.g.}~\cite{Chen2021}), as a growing number of insulators are found to exhibit a sizable phonon thermal Hall effect.
 Now because defects and impurities in these various materials must be widely different, there seems to be something rather general about the skew scattering of phonons in a magnetic field that needs to be understood.

-General but of course not universal, since there are insulators that have \Kxy~$=0$, like Y$_2$Ti$_2$O$_7$~\cite{Hirschberger2015} and LiF~\cite{Kasahara2018}, for example.
+This is of course not universal, since there are insulators that have \Kxy~$=0$, like Y$_2$Ti$_2$O$_7$~\cite{Hirschberger2015} and LiF~\cite{Kasahara2018}, for example.

 We propose that the mechanism of phonon chirality might involve the combination of local defects and local spins, or short-range magnetic correlations.
 The defects would locally distort the spin environment and generate a local spin chirality that would result in skew scattering of phonons when a field is applied.
 This would imply that non-magnetic insulators would not have a phonon Hall effect.
 (An immediate counter example is SrTiO$_3$, and so for this particular quantum paraelectric material, another mechanism would need to be invoked -- presumably involving high electric polarizability and structural domain boundaries.)